yegor256/blog/_posts/2023/nov/2023-11-28-research-questionnaire.md

 space.
 We should observe their behavior, symptoms, and reactions to draw conclusions.
 Simply asking, "Do you feel comfortable?" suggests a lazy or inexperienced interviewer.
+Responding to such a _generic_ question, respondents will have to put together their entire experience of being in the office, analyze it, make some conclusions, and then summarize them for us---this is the work we researchers have to do, not our interviewees.

 Consider this revised questionnaire: